cameronkc/DF-GROUP2-REPO/README.md

 # What is the Volatility Foundation? #

 An independent non-profit organization.
-The main mission is to promote the use of volatility and memory anaylisis within the forensics community, as well as to defend the project's intellectual property and longevity.
+The main mission is to promote the use of volatility and memory anaylisis within the forensics community, as well as to defend the project's itellectual property and longevity.

 # Why was the Volatility Foundation formed? #

+The volatility foundation was formed to defend against large corporations and individuals who attempt to exploit open source communities for their own self-interest, as well as to protect all open-source contributers that have sacrificed their time to contribute to the worlds most advanced memory forensics platform.

 # How do I get involved with the Volatility Foundation? #

+- Contribute to the open source code
+- Attend an Open Memory Forensics Workshop

+# OMFW #

+- OMFW is the ony digital forensics workshop focused on providing a venue to advanced digital investigators.
+- Oppurtunity to learn from researches and practioners who have shaped the field of memory anaylsis.
+-